Jayseregon/djangomatic-next-client/rag-chatbot-business-case.md

 ### Recommendation

 The preferred solution is **Internal Development**, as it offers better control, lower cost, faster delivery, and flexibility compared to vendor options.
+Additionally, it allows us to deliver a **"quick win"** for the company by demonstrating the benefits of AI solutions and showcasing ROI to advocate for larger AI initiatives.

 ---